 (These are the only images of the cake and cupcakes I managed for this order.
 The others that I took with my phone camera were all so blurry ☹.
 And I so regret it now that I didn’t spend a few more extra minutes to take the cake outdoors for well lit images!!)

-The first cake I made for little Abrianna was for her first birthday (click here to see how I decorated a Disney Princesses Cake for her) And this Frozen themed Anna and Elsa cake and cupcakes were for her second birthday as requested by her mum.
+The first cake I made for little Abrianna was for her first birthday (click here to see how I decorated a Disney Princesses Cake for her) And this Frozen-themed Anna and Elsa cake was for her second birthday as requested by her mum.
 And this family loves cakes frosted with butter icing and so specifically requested for the cake to be decorated with butter icing.
-And since the theme was Frozen, wanted both Anna and Elsa’s image on the cake.
-I also made some cupcakes to go with the cake.
-The cupcakes were decorated with edible images and I added bead borders around each cupcake with buttercream.
+And since the theme was Frozen, they wanted both Anna and Elsa’s image on the cake.
+I also made some cupcakes to go with it.
+They were decorated with edible images and I added bead borders around each with buttercream.

 I am not particularly happy with Anna’s eyes, and wish I had repaired them but I guess its too late now!
 See how I decorated Anna and Elsa cake and cupcakes below.

 How to Make Anna and Elsa Cake and Cupcakes:

 - Cake and cupcakes – the cake was an 8-inch square cake baked using my butter pound cake recipe.
 The cupcakes were baked using my chocolate cupcakes recipe.

 - Buttercream – I used buttercream to fill the cake and to base coat the cupcakes.
 I also used buttercream to pipe Anna and Elsa on the cake.

 - Butter icing – this is basically a stiffer version of my buttercream and I used it to coat the entire cake.

 - Fondant – Fondant is only for the snowflakes and the name plaque.
 I used my homemade fondant.